Finding the right scale of a network: Efficient identification of causal emergence through spectral clustering: Introduction

 Here we compare and evaluate different methods for finding informative higher scales of networks by searching the computationally challenging space of possible scales.
 We compare a greedy algorithm, an approach based on gradient descent, and an approach based on the spectral decomposition of a network.
 We use these algorithms to show that mesoscale structures are, in general, the most computationally difficult scales to identify in a network.
 However, this issue is mostly avoided by the adapted spectral approach introduced here, which has the strongest performance of the algorithms, and can find informative and complex higher scales even in large networks.
 This spectral analysis technique groups micro-nodes into macro-nodes based on a clustering and ordering approach commonly used in machine learning tasks \cite{OPTICS}.
 We also explore how higher scales can possess more informative connectivity (a phenomenon called \textit{causal emergence} \cite{hoel2013quantifying}).
-Compared to their underlying microscale, the macroscales that are causally emergent are found to, among other properties, decrease the uncertainty of random walkers, increase the global efficiency of the network, and increase various centrality measures of nodes.
+Since a macroscale is a recasting of an original network, it is critically important to understand how the macroscale networks that are identified by our analysis are different in their network properties compared to their original networks.
+We find that, compared to their underlying microscale, the macroscales that are found have significant changes to their properties.
+These include, among others, the decrease the uncertainty of random walkers, an increase the global efficiency of the network, and an increase in various centrality measures of nodes.